-The 407th LRCs provide installation garrison support whose capabilities include: Army readiness; power projection missions; Installation Management Command base support operations; U.S. Training and Doctrine Command support for Army Initial Entry Training; asset management; dining facility and food service operations; and property management.
+The 407th has an additional 12 LRCs located in eight states, Puerto Rico and Honduras.
+The LRCs manage power projection missions; base support operations; support Army Initial Entry Training and U.S. Army Test and Evaluation Command operations; asset management; dining facility and food service operations; and property management.

-The 407th AFSB directly enables readiness, sustainment and power projection capabilities across 16 installations.
-Today, the 407th AFSB is a critical enabler of strategic logistics capabilities for III Corps units constantly deployed around the world.
-The 407th continues to support Army units mobilizing and deploying in support of contingency operations.
-In recent years, the 407th has played an active role in divisional deployments in support of regionally aligned forces in Korea, Kuwait and Eastern Europe.
+The 407th AFSB enables readiness, sustainment, and power projection capabilities across 16 installations and provides strategic logistics capabilities for III Armored Corps units deployed world-wide.
+The 407th supports Army units mobilizing and deploying in support of contingency operations and divisional deployments supporting regionally aligned forces in Korea, Kuwait and Eastern Europe.

-The 407th AFSB was provisionally stood up as Army Field Support Brigade-CONUS West (AFSB-CW) at Fort Cavazos, Texas in March 2005.
+The 407th AFSB was provisionally stood up as Army Field Support Brigade-CONUS West (AFSB- CW) at Fort Cavazos, Texas in March 2005.
 AFSB-CW was responsible for enhancing the readiness of active Army, Army Reserve and National Guard units west of the Mississippi River, except those in Washington.
 AFSB-CW gained its first AFSBn when the logistics support element at Fort Carson, Colorado, was converted to an AFSBn.
 On Oct.
 16, 2007, the 407th AFSB relinquished its provisional status and was activated at Fort Cavazos.